Blockchain security startup BitGo is acquiring a digital asset custodian based in South Dakota that holds more than $12 billion in assets.

 Kingdom Trust, according to its website, serves over 100,000 clients, focusing on institutional-centered custody services as well as self-directed individual retirement accounts (IRAs).

 Speaking to CoinDesk, BitGo CEO Mike Belshe positioned the move as one geared toward a growing interest among institutional clients, with the problem of custody (and regulatory compliance) being at top of mind for some of those eyeing the market.

 "That wall of institutional money cannot hit until that custodianship is met, and this is the first custodian for U.S. folks," he said.
-"Going forward, as a new time of investors in crypto comes along -- which is asset managers and hedge funds -- they don't have the technical depth.
+"Going forward, as a new type of investors in crypto comes along — which is asset managers and hedge funds — they don't have the technical depth.
 They have other skills, and we want to bridge that."

 While the business terms of the deal are complete, the sale is still awaiting regulatory approval.

 "All the commercial terms are done," Belshe added.